Category Archives: Crime

 Story Harvested From Saint John Police Dept

-The Saint John Police Major Crime Unit, in cooperation with the Coroner’s Office, are investigating the discovery of a body along the Saint John River.
+The Saint John Police Major Crime Unit, in cooperation with the Coroner’s Office, are investigating the discovery of human remains along the Saint John River.

 It is reported that:

-On Friday, June 07, 2024, at approximately 9:29 a.m., emergency personnel responded to a report of human remains in the water near Reversing Falls.
+On Tuesday, July 02, 2024, at approximately 4:18 p.m., emergency personnel responded to a report of human remains on the shore of the Saint John River East of the Reversing Falls

-The Saint John Police and Saint John Fire Department assisted in recovering the remains from the water.
+The Saint John Police and Saint John Fire Department assisted in recovering the remains from the shore.
 The Major Crime Unit, Forensic Services, and the Coroner were called to the scene to investigate.

-Cause, manner, and time of death is pending further investigation.
+The cause, manner, and time of death are all pending further investigation.

 Anyone with information is asked to contact the Saint John Police Force at 1-506-648-3333, or if you wish to remain anonymous, contact Crimestoppers at 1-800-222-8477 or 1-800-222-T.I.P.S.